-In order to ensure electric circuit safety, please be sure to fasten battery bolts before starting the engine.
+In order to ensure electric circuit safety. please be sure to fasten battery bolts before starting the engine.
 Do not disconnect these two bolts while engine is still running.

+Never carry passenger on this rack.

+MAX.
+LOAD: REAR =75Kg(165lbs).

+A WARNING

-A WARNING Improper tire pressure or overloading could cause loss of control, which might result in severe injury or death.
+Improper tire pressure or overloading could cause loss of control, which might result in severe injury or death.

 ALWAYS maintain proper tire pressure as shown below.

-NEVER exceed the vehicle load capacity of 508 lbs (230kg).
-Including weight of operator, cargo, accessories and trailer tongue weight. old Ire pressure FRONT 7 psi (0.492kgf/cm) REAR 7 psi (0.492kgf/cm) 518593
+NEVER exceed the vehicle load capacity of 506 lbs (230kg).

+including weight of operator, cargo accessories and trailer tongue weight.

+TIME PRESSURE

+FRONT 7 pai (0.492ag/iom 3)

+REAR 7 pai (0.4924gf/cm 2)

-Manufactured by Taiwan Golden Bee (TGB).
-Taiwan Golden Bee (TGB) certifies that this ATV complies with ANSUSVIA 1-2017 Standard, and is subject to the ARGO USA, Inc. Action Plan on file with the U.S. Consumer Product Safety Commission.
-12.
+Manufactured by Talwan Golden Bee (TGB).
+Talwan Golden Bee (TGB) certifies that this ATV compiles with ANSUSVIA 1-2017 Standard, and is subject to the ARGO USA, Inc. Action Plan on file with the U.S. Consumer Product Safety Commission